tcastal/dondada/menu/DATASTORY.md

 });
 </script>

-## PEUT ETRE A MODIFIER

 <div style="text-align: justify;">
-On this heatmap, we can observe that every beer style has a mean significantly different from other beer styles.
+On these heatmaps, we can observe that every beer style has a mean significantly different from other beer styles.
 What is interesting is the value of Meandiff for a given cell.
 A positive value signifies that the beer style defining the line has a higher mean than the beer style defining the column and vice versa.
-What we can observe is that IPAs
+What we can observe is that IPAs have slightly lower grades than Pale Lagers and Pale Ales, however these differences are not as large as differences observed between other styles with Pale Lagers and Pale Ales.
+Given that it is complicated to draw meaningful conclusions from this simple test, we will explore more creative metrics to try to quantify IPAs popularity.
 </div>

 ### Language analysis

 <div style="text-align: justify;">
 Let’s see what the Beeriversers from BeerAdvocate think of this by looking at their reviews.
 First of all, we have found that 99.99% of the comments on both sites are written in English, so we can ignore other languages in our future analysis.
-Below you can observe word clouds obtained with text from positive (grade&gt;4) and negative (grade&lt;2) reviews, as well as reviews for IPAs and Stouts.
-You might think, why compare IPAs and stouts ?
-We could have chosen to compare IPAs and Pale Ales, but you will see later that Stouts are more interesting.
+Below you can observe word clouds obtained with text from positive (grade&gt;4) and negative (grade&lt;1.5) reviews, as well as reviews for IPAs and Stouts.
+We compare IPAs and Stouts as these are two beer types with very different characteristics and we might be able to observe interesting discrepancies.
 </div>

 <div style="display: flex; justify-content: center;">